 On March 22, 1803, while anchored in Nootka Sound, the trading vessel Boston was attacked by Nootka natives, with 25 of her 27 crewmen being massacred.
 John R. Jewitt and John Thompson, both survivors of the attack, became slaves and were owned by Chief Maquinna.
 There is a lake close to Yuquot name Jewitt lake, named for John R Jewitt.

 In the 70s, I worked for Art Mangles out of Plumper Harbor, we were logging further up the island, past friendly cove at the lagoon.
 We would fly into Plumper Harbor and then take a boat out to our very small 5 man camp.
 Our shack was pulled up on the beach and was not level, not level at all.
 We had a wooden tree and an old Madill yarder.
 We were logging across the lagoon.
 If the tide was low we could walk across to where we were logging and if the tide was high, we would grab a log with a choker and the yarder operator would haul us across.

 If the yarder operator was in a mood, he would sometimes stop half ways across and just dunk you in.
 I liked the days the tide was out best.

-Nuchatlitz Provincial Park is located at the very northwest tip of Nootka Island and includes a large number of small island groups.
-This area is perfect for kayaking and you can see all kinds of wildlife here, like Whales, sea Lions, Seals, otters and numerous sea birds.
+Nuchatlitz Provincial Park is located at the very northwest tip of Nootka Island and includes numerous small island groups.
+This area is perfect for kayaking, and you can see all kinds of wildlife here, like Whales, Sea Lions, Seals, otters, and numerous seabirds.

 Nootka Island has many bays and inlets awaiting your kayak and many beautiful trails awaiting your hiking boots, so come on and see for yourself.
 Don’t forget to bring your camera.